chetanraj/hamburgers-options/README.md

 $ hamburgers-options arrow
 ```

-> The particular CSS of the hamburger 🍔 will be copied to the clipboard.
+> The particular CSS of the hamburger 🍔&nbsp;will be copied to the clipboard.